Have you ever been in a conversation with a group..

 So if you want to join the “in crowd”

-with hiring and retention and avoid the stigma of being seen as out of touch with today’s workforce realities – check out our Edmonton workshop here.
+with hiring and retention and avoid the stigma of being seen as out of touch with today’s workforce realities – check out our Masterclass series for Employer Inclusion here.

 About the presenter